pvelayudhan/clean-uoft-thesis/uoft.typ

     #v(gap_2_height)
     #author
     #v(gap_3_height)
-    A thesis submitted in conformity with the requirements \ for the degree of Doctor of Philosophy \
+    A thesis submitted in conformity with the requirements \ for the degree of #degree \
     #department \
     University of Toronto
     #v(gap_4_height)